hubsmoke/starknet-tx-hash-demo/README.md

 # How do I make this work in practice, with a counter that increments as expected?

 The current best practice to update states is via the Account abstraction.
 This is a contract, referred to as an Account, which stores a public key and nonce internally.
-The public key is used in order to verify signed transactions and the nonce is used to prevent replay attacks and update transaction hashes.
+The public key is used in order to verify signed transactions.
+The nonce is used to prevent replay attacks and update transaction hashes.

 The idea here is that the Account contract is effectively owned by the private key holder of its assigned public key, therefore granting the private key holder custody of the Account.
-All contract calls are effectively proxied through an "execute" method which takes a nonce as a parameter, therefore modifying the transaction hash and allowing states to be updated.
-The end result is similar to the experience of making contract calls using the EVM.
+All contract calls are effectively proxied through an "execute" method which takes a nonce as a parameter, therefore modifying the transaction hash.
+This enables StarkNet Alpha v4 to process the transaction and allows states to be updated.
+The end result is similar to the experience of making authenticated contract calls using the EVM.

 There are currently two major implementations: